codingMustache/codingMustache/README.md

 ## Joke of the Day

-I've just written a song about a tortilla.
-Well, it is more of a rap really.
+What do you call an alligator in a vest?
+An in-vest-igator!

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+What was the first Android version specifically optimized for tablets?
- 1. Central Processing Unit
+ 1. Eclair
- 2. Motherboard
+ 2. Froyo
- 3. Graphics Processing Unit
+ 3. Honeycomb
- 4. Keyboard
+ 4. Marshmellow

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Honeycomb
 </details>